Marion E. Wong: The Curse of Quon Gwon

-Wong's trip to China also served as inspiration for The Curse of Quon Gwon: When the Far East Mingles with the West, Marion's first film in the Mandarin Film Company.
+Wong's trip to China also served as inspiration for The Curse of Quon Gwon: When the Far East Mingles with the West, her first film for the Mandarin Film Company.
 The film was regarded as the first Chinese-American feature film.

 The film was also written, produced, and directed by Wong, who also designed the costumes and sceneries.
 Marion also cast herself as one of the characters in the film.
 The Curse of Quon Gwon was the first and only film made by an all-Chinese cast and an all-Chinese company.
 An article in the July 17, 1917, issue of The Moving Picture World said that the film “deals with the curse of a Chinese god that follows his people because of the influence of western civilization.”
 It is also about Chinese assimilation into American society.
 The film was a familial labor of love, featuring sister-in-law Violet in the lead role, playing a modern Chinese American woman in San Francisco.
 Marion was also featured in the film in a smaller role, with parts also written for her mother, as well as Violet's daughter, Stella.
 Professional actor Henry Soo Hoo portrayed the romantic male lead.
 A professional actor, he and Violet's performances were celebrated as the heart of the film.

 The primary inspiration for the film came from the Charlie Chaplin film A Night Out.
 Wong subsequently hired one of Chaplin's cameramen for the project.
 This resulted in a pristinely shot film, especially for independent standards.

 In an Oakland Tribune article dated May 11, 1916, Wong said that she had never seen any Chinese movies.